 Similarly, a great way to explore Old Delhi is to opt for Masterji Keehaveli’s tour, which not only covers the monumental tours but also gives you a tour of culture along with food.
 These tours are authentic, reliable, good and cheap.
 As a solo female traveler, this is probably a great way to meet fellow travelers and explore Delhi in a comfortable way.

-Parties & Clubbing: Delhi has a great nightlife in the neighbourhood called Hauz Khas, located in south Delhi.
-Parties go on late night and it is totally fun, but if you are traveling by yourself, make sure to find a good company that you can rely on to drop you back to the hostel if you get too drunk!
+Delhi has a great nightlife in the neighbourhood called Hauz Khas, located in south Delhi.
+Parties go on late night and they’re totally fun.
+If you are traveling by yourself, make sure to find a good company that you can rely on to drop you back to the hostel if you get too drunk!
 Otherwise, don’t worry, just let your hair down and have fun!